HIT-CNC/CNC-Handson-201/try-operator/README.md

 # 201-3 Deploy a Kubernetes Oprator

+Kubernetes Operator is getting really important to understand these days.
+An operator has the following two components.

+- Custom Resource Definition
+- Custom Controller

+As we learnt before, Kubernetes uses a controller to manage each resource. e.g. Deployment resource is created/update/destroyed by Deployment controller

+Custom Resource is one of the Kubernetes extension feature and it enables you to define your own resource definiton.

+It is very useful when you want to do something like

+- Simplify middleware deployments that are used in many teams and deployed into your cluster but in the same purpose
+- Simplify your manual operations

+In practice, Operators are developed by many third-party vendors such as MinIO, MySQL, Cassandra and more.

+[Operator Hub](https://operatorhub.io/) is the central place where you can find many of these operators.

 ## 1. Login to the bastion server

 Using your terminal emulator such as WSL, putty or ConEmu, login to the server.